C8Costa/Edge-Ai-Resources/README.md

   3. ASICS Accelerators & Generic Controllers ( NPU, VPU, TPU, MCU ( ARM, RISC-V, ARC ) )

 ### GPU
 - [NVIDIA Jetson](https://www.nvidia.com/en-us/autonomous-machines/embedded-systems/#hardware) - The NVIDIA Jetson platform is a suite of hardware and software solutions designed for deploying AI at the edge.
 It provides high-performance computing capabilities in a small, energy-efficient form factor, making it ideal for AI-powered applications like robotics, autonomous machines, and IoT devices.
 The platform includes various modules, such as Jetson Nano, Jetson Xavier, and Jetson Orin.
-To review the full suite of jetson developmeent systems pls refer to [Jetson Partner Hardware Products](https://developer.nvidia.com/embedded/jetson-partner-products)
+To review the full suite of jetson development systems pls refer to [Jetson Partner Hardware Products](https://developer.nvidia.com/embedded/jetson-partner-products)
   - [AAEONN Platforms](https://www.aaeon.com/en/c/aaeon-nvidia-ai-solutions) - AAEON’s embedded AI systems utilize the entire range of NVIDIA SoMs, from the budget-friendly Jetson Nano to the highly powerful Jetson AGX Orin, which delivers up to 200 TOPS of inferencing performance.
   - [Artificial Intelligence Radio - Transceiver (AIR-T)](https://www.crowdsupply.com/deepwave-digital/air-t) - The Artificial Intelligence Radio Transceiver (AIR-T) is a high-performance software-defined radio (SDR) seamlessly integrated with state-of-the-art processing and deep learning inference hardware.
   - [FZ3 Card](https://www.myirtech.com/list.asp?id=630) - The FZ3 Card is a powerful deep learning accelerator card based on Xilinx Zynq UltraScale+ ZU3EG MPSoC which features a 1.2 GHz quad-core ARM Cortex-A53 64-bit application processor, a 600MHz dual-core real-time ARM Cortex-R5 processor, a Mali400 embedded GPU and rich FPGA fabric.